The Early Years Foundation Stage

 • Expressive arts and design.

-Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside and so I plan and let children choose activities at my house which cover all of these 7 areas of learning.
+Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside and so we plan and let children choose activities at our setting which cover all of these 7 areas of learning.

 Providing loving, safe, professional, and appropriate developmental care for your children